narimantos/casperlabs_docs/casper_rust_node_setup.md

 - Note: You should probably use a service account for this step

 - I use the user account that I log in with to start the service to avoid permissions issues.
-Paste the following and edit the user/group
+- Paste the following and edit the user/group

     [Unit]
-    Description=Prometheus Node Exporter Service
+    Description=Casper Node service
     After=network.target

     [Service]